 Fibershed Learning Center

-Our small farm includes an array of crops from multiple ancestral lines and long classical breeding histories, all of which we grow seasonally for pigment, dye, and fiber.
-The crops we tend and harvest are used to support an array of farm-to-fashion activities, ethnobotanical practice, and skill building workshops that we offer to the community.
+Our garden includes an array of crops from multiple ancestral lines and long classical breeding histories, all of which we grow seasonally for pigment, dye, and fiber.
+The crops we tend and harvest are used to support an array of soil-to-fashion activities, ethnobotanical practice, and skill building workshops that we offer to the community.
 We provide scholarships and fellowships to support the deepening of our cross cultural learning and appreciation for people and land.

 Learning Center Purpose & Vision